miabbott/miabbott.github.io/_posts/2018-03-14-setting-up-faw-pirate-mirror.md

 ## Automating the Mirror

-The last thing I wanted to do automate as much of as this as possible...using containers, of course!
+The last thing I wanted to do was to automate as much of as this as possible...using containers, of course!

 After a few experiments, I was able to create a solution using a container, a